Ebenezer And The Invisible World: A Dickensian Christmas Metroidvania Adventure

 - Damage numbers pop as you attack.

-- Coins drop from enemies and breakables and are used for buying from traveling vendors.
+- Coins drop from enemies and breakables and are used for buying from travelling vendors.

 - Beautiful art.